The Threshing Floor of Ornan—Part 1

 (2Sa 24:8) So when they had gone through all the land, they came to Jerusalem at the end of nine months and twenty days.

 The numbers were as follows.
-Israel had 1,100,000 "men that drew sword" (1Ch 21:5) out of which 800,000 were valiant (2Sa 24:9).
-Moreover, Judah had 500,000 men (2Sa 24:9) out of which 470,000 were "men that drew sword" (1Ch 21:5).
+Israel had 1,100,000 "men that drew sword" (1Ch 21:5), out of which 800,000 were valiant (2Sa 24:9).
+Moreover, Judah had 500,000 men (2Sa 24:9), out of which 470,000 were "men that drew sword" (1Ch 21:5).
 These numbers do not include the men who were very young, for "David took not the number of them from twenty years old and under" (1Ch 27:23).
 The young men were not considered also when the Lord commanded Moses to number the people.
 Moses was told "Take ye the sum of all the congregation of the children of Israel ...
-From twenty years old and upward, all that are able to go forth to war in Israel ... " (Num 1:2-3).
-The rule "twenty years old and upward" appears also in the subsequent census taken at the end of the forty years in the desert (Num 26:2).
-Unlike to previous occasions in which the Lord commanded a census to be taken (Num 1, Num 26), the census that David took was not commanded by the Lord.
+From twenty years old and upward, all that are able to go forth to war in Israel ... " (Nu 1:2-3).
+The phrase "twenty years old and upward" appears also in the subsequent census taken at the end of the forty years in the desert (Nu 26:2).

 (2Sa 24:10) And David's heart smote him after that he had numbered the people.
 And David said unto the LORD, I have sinned greatly in that I have done: and now, I beseech thee, O LORD, take away the iniquity of thy servant; for I have done very foolishly.